SPRTA Fees

 SPRTA Fee Districts

 The SPRTA fee area is divided into 10 fee districts, with fees calculated on a nexus-basis via the South Placer traffic model.
-(The Town of Loomis is not a SPRTA member; it is excluded fro teh fee districts and development in the Town of Loomis do not pay SPRTA fees.)
+(The Town of Loomis is not a SPRTA member; it is excluded from the fee districts and developments in the Town of Loomis do not pay SPRTA fees.)
 Fees are assessed on all development, including residential, commercial, and industrial.

 A map of the SPRTA Fee Districts: